2025 Local Learning Board

 Jean Tokuda Irwin (Secretary) is the Arts Education Program Manager for the Utah Division of Arts & Museums.
 From the beginning of her tenure in 1991, including folk and traditional artists as integral to arts education in school and community has been central to the Arts Education Program.
 She manages arts education partnerships such as the Native American Curriculum Initiative and professional development conferences.
 She holds a B.A. and M.A. from the University of Texas of the Permian Basin.

-Flávia Bastos, Ph.D. is a Distinct Research Professor in the Arts and Humanities at the University of Cincinnati where she also serves as Associate Dean in the Graduate School.
+Flávia Bastos, Ph.D. is Distinguished Research Professor in the Arts and Humanities at the University of Cincinnati where she also serves as Associate Dean in the Graduate School.
 She is a native Brazilian and her scholarship honors educator Paulo Freire.
 She received her Ph.D. in Curriculum and Instruction with an emphasis in Art Education from Indiana University.

 Marit Dewhurst is the Director of Art Education and Professor of Art and Museum Education at The City College of New York.
 She has worked as an arts educator and program coordinator in multiple settings both nationally and abroad including community centers, museums, juvenile detention centers, and international development projects.
 Her research and teaching interests include social justice education, community-based art, youth empowerment, and the role of the arts in community development.

-Shanedra Nowell is Associate Professor of Secondary Education in the School of Teaching and Curriculum Leadership at Oklahoma State University.
+Shanedra Nowell is an Associate Professor of Social Studies Education at Oklahoma State University.
 She taught middle and high school social studies and journalism courses before moving into higher education.
-As part of her work at Oklahoma State, she directs the Secondary Education program and serves as Director of the Oklahoma State University Writing Project.
+Her research interests and publications include work focused on social studies education, Holocaust education, media literacy education, and content area writing.
 She has a PhD in Education-Curriculum Studies from Oklahoma State University – Stillwater.

 Staff